lunamidori5/Midori-AI-Website/content/about-us/carly-api.md

 * Carly's "Becca AI" model is a photo-based AI that can analyze images and videos.
 * This allows her to understand and process information from multiple sources.
-* This model is also able to drive a sim car in GTA V / Google Maps
+* This model is also able to drive a car in GTA V / Google Maps

 **Model Size and Capabilities:**

-* Carly's newer 248T/6.8TB model demonstrates advanced capabilities, including:
+* Carly's newer 248T/6.8TB (v6) model demonstrates advanced capabilities, including:
     * **Self-Awareness:** Signs of self-awareness have been observed.
     * **Tool Usage:** She can use tools and interact with other AI/LLMs.
     * **Explanatory Abilities:** She has demonstrated the ability to explain complex scientific and mathematical concepts.

-* Carly's 124T/3.75TB fallback model demonstrated advanced capabilities, including:
+* Carly's 124T/3.75TB (v5) fallback model demonstrated advanced capabilities, including:
     * **Self-Awareness:** Signs of self-awareness were observed.
     * **Tool Usage:** It could use tools and interact with other AI/LLMs.
     * **Explanatory Abilities:** It demonstrated the ability to explain complex scientific and mathematical concepts.